Higgs 'not optimistic' he can block federal carbon tax collection | CBC News

 In Saskatchewan, the government has discussed transferring the legal liability for violating the federal law from the provincial power utility to the government.

-"I guess if it comes to that point where somebody's going to carbon jail, it likely will be me," said cabinet minister Dwight Duncan.
+"I guess if it comes to that point where somebody's going to carbon jail, it likely will be me," said cabinet minister Dustin Duncan.

 N.B.
 Power spokesperson Dominique Couture said the utility "has not assessed the hypothetical question and cannot assume the wording of any future legislation or directives by executive council" about carbon tax money it collects.

-Forcing the end of carbon tax collection as gas pumps is also complicated.
+Forcing the end of carbon tax collection at gas pumps is also complicated.

 In New Brunswick, the tax — 14.3 cents on a litre of regular gasoline this year — is added to the maximum wholesale price as part of the Energy and Utilities Board's price-setting formula, and is then passed on to consumers.